truehand/dicom-sample/README.md

 Your service URL can be located on the Azure portal, under your DICOM Service's Overview section.

+In this example we are going to use the Azure CLI (command line interface) credentials for authentication.
+This was made possible by selecting the fourth credential mechanism in the `credential` variable on lines 19-20 (`credential.credentials[3]` in the code).
+The order of credentials available in the `credential` list may differ from one client to the other, so make sure you are using the CLI one by printing the credentials list first.
+That means that we need to run `az login` and get authenticated on a browser window that will open, prior to running our Python script.

 ---
 (Optional) Obtain an access token for running the curl commands: